Why buying car insurance from a ghost broker is a mistake that could come back to haunt you

 The situation has prompted the Insurance Fraud Bureau (IFB) to remind car insurance holders to practice due diligence in looking for a new policy.

 If you’ve bought a policy from a ghost broker, you won’t have valid insurance cover — which is a legal requirement.

-From a legal point of view, unknowingly buying a fake policy is the same as having no policy at all, and you could face penalties including a £300 fine and your car being impounded.
+From a legal point of view, unknowingly buying a fake policy is the same as having no policy at all, and you could face penalties including a £300 fine, six penalty points and your car being impounded.

 You’ll also need to pay out for a valid insurance policy to make sure you’re covered in the future.